Why we need to look out for each other

 Right now, the stats show that our regional communities are carrying a weight that shouldn't be borne alone.
 But we don't have to wait for big government programs to start making a difference.
 We can start right here.

 Breaking the ice doesn't mean you need to have a big, dramatic emotional breakthrough.
-It starts with checking in on your neighbor, your mate, or the bloke you buy your parts from.
+It starts with checking in on your neighbour, your mate, or the bloke you buy your parts from.
 A quick, genuine, "How are you tracking, seriously?" can open a door someone was desperately waiting to walk through.

 You're not in this alone